Why We Work Here

 The Oregon State Lands Board, USDA and American Fisheries Society have also recognized the group’s work.

 Collective work with collective backing

 Collaboration has been a force driving impressive results on the ground.

 A widespread array of foundations and businesses have financially backed the restoration of river mile after river mile and ensured monitoring will continue on project sites.

 “We have identified what is broken about our rivers, what fish species and their life stages are affected by the degraded rivers, what needs to be done to fix them, and also importantly, approximately how much it will cost,” said Greg Wanner, supervisory fish biologist with the US Forest Service.

 Since 2007, the Partners have guided more than $10 million in restoration investment to the basin.
-Funders have included the City of Portland, Oregon Watershed Enhancement Board, National Fish and Wildlife Foundation, Ecotrust, NOAA Restoration Center, Boeing Company, US Forest Service, Bureau of Land Management, Wells Fargo, Patagonia, The Standard, Campbell Global, The Boeing Company, Carol and Velma Saling Foundation, and Pacific Power Blue Sky Habitat Fund.
+Funders have included the City of Portland, Oregon Watershed Enhancement Board, National Fish and Wildlife Foundation, Ecotrust, NOAA Restoration Center, US Forest Service, Bureau of Land Management, Wells Fargo, Patagonia, The Standard, Campbell Global, The Boeing Company, Carol and Velma Saling Foundation, and Pacific Power Blue Sky Habitat Fund.

 “Funders are attracted to our planning and track record implementing successful projects,” said McCollister.

 This past summer, Wells Fargo provided $64,000 as part of their Environmental Solutions for Communities grant program.